I love to bake during the holidays, but only when I’m not under pressure to get things done!

 Similarly, start with any dough that needs to chill first so that you can work on other cookies while it’s in the fridge.

 4. Clean up as you go.
 I may just be the world’s messiest cook.
 One thing that I’ve found is that I do better if I start with an empty sink so that I can wash dishes and clean up my mess as I go.
 Actually, this is a great habit for all year long, not just Christmastime!

 5. Prepare your packaging ahead of time.
 Whether you’re making cookies for holiday get-togethers or to give as gifts, go ahead and pack them into separate containers right away so that you don’t have to go back through and divide them up later!

 Bonus tip: have fun!
 Most importantly, don’t let holiday baking become a “have-to” that you approach with scrooge-like intensity.
 Enjoy the process, and if you don’t have time for that, don’t be afraid to cross it off your list!

-Breville has released new, time saving products such as the Smart Oven, just in time for the holidays!
-Take the guess work our of holiday cooking with the Smart Oven, the oven that does the thinking for you.
+Breville has released new, time-saving products such as the Smart Oven, just in time for the holidays!
+Take the guesswork out of holiday cooking with the Smart Oven, the oven that does the thinking for you.
 Check out their website for more information on this product and other great gift ideas.

 This is a sponsored conversation written by me on behalf of Breville.
 The opinions and text are all mine.